Otim135/group3-phase2-project/README.md

  - TMDb Dataset: Includes popularity metrics, audience ratings, and genre encodings.

  - Budget Dataset: Provides production budgets, domestic and worldwide revenue.

-The datasets will be merged using movie titles and release years.

 Key Questions for Data Understanding: